Intrinsic Mirror Symmetry: Sketch and first steps of the proof of the main theorem

 Here we show that given a certain type of family of four-pointed tropical maps to $\Sigma(X)$, there is a canonical choice of edge along which to split.
-A bit more explicitly, such families of tropical maps can be viewed as arising by tropicalizing a punctured map lying over a generic point of an irreducible component of $\foM^{\ddagger,\ev}_y$.
+A bit more explicitly, such families of tropical maps can be viewed as arising by tropicalizing a punctured map lying over a generic point of an irreducible component of $\foM^{\ddagger,\ev}_y$ from Definition~\ref{def: Mydef}.
 We will eventually see that such a family of tropical maps is two-dimensional, parameterized by $\ell$ and $\delta$, parameters described in \S\ref{sec:tropical curves relevant}.
-What we will show is that with certain assumptions on this family, the length $\ell_i$ of one of the edges $E_i$ described in Definition~\ref{def:common trop} will be unbounded even when $\delta$ is fixed.
-Further, there is a preferred choice of such an edge.
+What we will show is that with certain assumptions on this family, the length $\ell_i$ of at least one of the edges $E_i$ described in Definition~\ref{def:common trop} will be unbounded even when $\delta$ is fixed.
+Further, in nice cases, there will be a unique choice of such an edge.
 Splitting the domain of the tropical map at $E_i$ into two curves allows us to decompose the tropical map as a gluing of two other tropical maps.
 Ultimately, we will then need to do the same splitting at the level of punctured maps, but here we focus only on the requisite tropical geometry.

 \begin{assumptions} For the remainder of this subsection, we assume given a family of tropical maps $h$ to $\Sigma(X)$ with contact orders $p_1,p_2,p_3$ and $-r$ and constraint $\delta$ as in Definition~\ref{def:tropical constraint} parameterized by a two-dimensional cone $\sigma$ and with underlying domain $G$.
 We write as usual for $m\in \sigma$ the map